guldentech/guldentech-docs/README.md

 The platform sitting on top of kubernetes is Rancher.

-Versions:
-* K8s: v1.22.17

 ## Onboarding

 To gain access to GuldenTech and be able to deploy applications, please email [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com) and provide the following information.

 * First name
 * Last name
-* Will you be using our CI/CD platform Concourse?
-    * If yes, please provide a password to use in the email
 * Will you be using our container registry Harbor?
     * If yes, please provide a password to use in the email